Support the Libraries

 Our subject specialists and research librarians are essential partners for faculty.
 The Libraries’ Alt-Textbook program is just one example of such a partnership.
 By helping faculty create customized, often digital materials instead of using traditional, overpriced textbooks, the Libraries has saved students over $200,000 and developed innovative approaches to teaching.

 The Hunt Library has become a worldwide architectural icon, and — along with recent renovations in D.H.
-Hill, such as the opening of its new Makerspace and Faculty Research Commons — has transformed the NCSU Libraries into the face of NC State in the 21st century.
+Hill Jr., such as the opening of its new Makerspace and Faculty Research Commons — has transformed the NC State University Libraries into the face of NC State in the 21st century.

 The Libraries’ buildings are open at all hours and serve as an intellectual and social hub for students and faculty to gather and study, create and collaborate.